Race Equity & Police Accountability

 Hiring the Right People

 Before hiring, candidates are subject to a rigorous application and vetting process which is followed by an extensive background investigation, physical examination, and psychological examination.
 The officers that comprise the Woodbury Police Department are well educated; most have a bachelor's degree, and many have a master's degree.
-One of our sergeants earned his PhD and leads citywide efforts in diversity, equity, and inclusion training.

 In Minnesota, police officers must complete a two-year degree and a skills program before they can take an eligibility exam.
 The state also requires continuing educational requirements in order for officers to be licensed.
 Our Department goes well above and beyond these minimum requirements.
 New officers attend an academy within our department before they train in the field with an assigned mentor.